 How to make carrot halwa

 4. Add grated carrots.
-Another method is to saute the carrots in ghee until a nice aroma comes out then pour milk to it.
+(Optional – If using regular carrots and not (delhi gajar) red carrots then you can saute the carrots in ghee until a nice aroma comes out then pour milk. )(check video for details)

 5. Stir and cook on a medium flame.
 Keep stirring to prevent burning at the bottom.
 Since I used a heavy bottom pan, I didn’t have to stir very often.
 But I suggest consistently keep checking otherwise the halwa will stick at the bottom.